 Do I dare say this is the best bread I’ve ever had?
 It’s a big claim!
-If it is, I owe my dear friend a lot for the suggestion.
-She had an apple butter bread at her local bakery, and told me I should try to make some.
-Lots of quick bread recipes containing apple butter can be found on the interwebs, but not many yeast breads swirled with apple butter.
-But, I found it!
-And made one loaf and then immediately another because we just couldn’t get enough.
+Lots of quick bread recipes containing apple butter can be found on the interwebs, but not many soft yeast breads swirled with ribbons of spicy apple butter.

 The bread is light and super soft, and because it’s such a great base recipe, I will be using this same base for my cinnamon bread from now on.
 If you haven’t made yeast bread before, try this.
 It couldn’t be an easier starter recipe.
 You’ll see what I mean.